yunsuhan0107/bundle-eats/README.md

 # Bundle Eats

-This is a GitHub repository for Bundle Eats: a mobile application based on Flutter.
+A mobile application based on Flutter; A delivery app with bundling feautres for Android and iOS.

+## Contributors

+- Jiwung(Ji) Cha
+- Jaehong Park
+- Yunsu Han
+- Gyeongtae Kim